OSU-BMBL/ssread/static/docs/usage.md

 9. This is how many rows of the table that will show.
 The default number is 15, but users can choose another number in the options bar, e.g. 5, 10, 15, and all.
    ![DE2](https://raw.githubusercontent.com/Crystal-JJ/scREAD/master/DE3.jpg)

 10. KEGG pathway enrichment analysis result table of the DEGs will appear when you click the inverted triangle, and this table can be downloaded when you click the 'Download' button.
-When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this pathway, and this table can be downloaded when you click the 'Download' button.
+When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this pathway.
+This table can be downloaded when you click the 'Download' button.
 You can search for a specific item by entering the content you want to search in the search box.

     ![KEGG](https://raw.githubusercontent.com/Crystal-JJ/scREAD/master/KEGG.jpg)

 11. GO biological process analysis result table of the DEGs will appear when you click the inverted triangle, and this table can be downloaded when you click the 'Download' button.
-When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this item, and this table can be downloaded when you click the 'Download' button.
+When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this item.
+This table can be downloaded when you click the 'Download' button.
 You can search for a specific item by entering the content you want to search in the search box.

     ![GOBP](https://raw.githubusercontent.com/Crystal-JJ/scREAD/master/GOBP.jpg)

 12. GO molecular function analysis result table of the DEGs will appear when you click the inverted triangle, and this table can be downloaded when you click the 'Download' button.
-When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this item, and this table can be downloaded when you click the 'Download' button.
+When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this item.
+This table can be downloaded when you click the 'Download' button.
 You can search for a specific item by entering the content you want to search in the search box.

     ![GOMF](https://raw.githubusercontent.com/Crystal-JJ/scREAD/master/GOMF.jpg)

 13. GO cellular component analysis result table of the DEGs will appear when you click the inverted triangle, and this table can be downloaded when you click the 'Download' button.
-When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this item, and this table can be downloaded when you click the 'Download' button.
+When you click the reversed triangle at the end of each row in this table, it shows the genes that are enriched on this item.
+This table can be downloaded when you click the 'Download' button.
 You can search for a specific item by entering the content you want to search in the search box.

     ![GOCC](https://raw.githubusercontent.com/Crystal-JJ/scREAD/master/GOCC.jpg)

 14. Cell-type-specific regulon analysis result table of this dataset will appear when you click the inverted triangle, and this result only shows up when you choose the 'Cell type specific genes' in the 'Group' drop-down bar.